 Guest Posting Guidelines

-- SBS consists of 5 main topics – Space, Mind, Tech, Environment, and Chemistry – and two “fun” categories.
+- SBS consists of 6 main topics – Space, Health, Tech, Environment, Manufacturing/Engineering and Chemistry – and a “fun” category, Everyday Science.
 I’m interested in expanding the main categories of SBS.
-I will not accept guest posts about science in fiction or how it’s made posts.
+I will not accept guest posts about science in fiction or education.

 - Content should be unique and not published elsewhere before, or after it’s published here.
-I don’t like duplicated content and I will check Copyscape for duplicate content.
+I don’t like duplicated content and I will check Copyscape to verify all posts.

 - Posts should reference no more than three or four, highly credible sources (.edu, .gov.
 Wired, Scientific American, etc.) I reserve the right to remove links that don’t offer readers extra resource materials or valuable related content.

-- Please include one CC0 photo to use as a featured image.
+- Please include the URL to one CC0 photo to use as a featured image.
 You can find these on sites like pexels, unsplash, and pixabay.
 The width of the picture must be at least 750 pixels.
 I won’t accept smaller images, but I’m able to crop larger ones.

 Ready to Introduce Yourself?